-3.11.5 Recommendations for Replication of TFTP Imaging Content
+Recommendations for Replication of TFTP Imaging Content

-In ZENworks 11 SP3 the contents of the TFTP folder can be replicated.
+The contents of the TFTP folder can be replicated.
 This allows you to ensure that all your imaging servers are using a consistent set of boot files.
 At this time it is not possible to replicate ZENworks images through normal content replication as the image files are not linked as content.
 We anticipate this will change in a future release of ZENworks.
 You should follow these recommendations when replicating TFTP and third-party imaging content: